Khovanov homology from Floer cohomology

-We shall assign a $(\Fuk(M')$-$\Fuk(M))$ bimodule $\scrK$ to each Lagrangian brane $K \subset N$.
+We shall assign a $(\Fuk(\mathring{W})$-$\Fuk(\mathring{M}))$ bimodule $\scrK$ to each Lagrangian brane $K \subset \mathring{N}$.
 By construction, this bimodule is representable, and hence corresponds to a functor on Fukaya categories.
 The theory of pseudo-holomorphic quilts due to Mau-Wehrheim-Woodward \cite{WW,MWW} could be used to give a more general construction than the one we provide here, provided the relevant moduli spaces of holomorphic curves with boundary on the correspondence behave well.
-We have avoided using quilt theory because the correspondence we consider later will not be compact in $M \times M'$, and we do not know that spaces of holomorphic curves with boundary on that correpsondence are compact.
+We have avoided using quilt theory because we would need to discuss the behaviour of the correspondence at the boundary.